Our Top Picks

 Limited ingredient foods are great for cats with allergies, as they reduce the chance for your cat to be exposed to allergens.
 Natural Balance Limited Ingredient is made from peas and salmon and is grain-free.
 Because it has only a single protein source and a single carb source, there’s less opportunity for your cat to develop allergies to the ingredients.
 The best way to introduce a limited ingredient cat food to your pet is to pick one with foods he or she hasn’t had (i.e. if she’s shown intolerance to food with chicken and rice, focus on one with salmon and peas).

-Reviewers say their cats love Natural Balance, which is great because some limited ingredient foods can be unappetizing for cats (one of the most common allergens, corn, and wheat gluten, is addictive to felines).
-Owners rave about their pet’s shiny coat and say it helps with gastrointestinal issues as well.
+Cats love Natural Balance, which is great because some limited ingredient foods can be unappetizing for cats (one of the most common allergens, corn, and wheat gluten, is addictive to felines).
+It helps develop your pet’s shiny coat and gastrointestinal issues as well.
 If you’re looking for a great, well-loved limited ingredient food, Natural Balance is one of the best you can buy.

 02 of 08